ciena/turnbuckle/README.md

 ### Period and Grace

-The resource type definitions contain attributes referenced as `period` and `grace`.
+The `ConstraintPolicyOffer` resource type definition contain attributes referenced as `period` and `grace`.
 These attributes refer to how often (`period`) the constraint policy should be evaluated and how long (`grace`) that the  constraint policy evaluation is outside the specified range before it is considered a violation.

-These attributes will be leveraged to update the status attributes when evaluating policies.
+These attributes will be leveraged to update the status of the `ConstraintPolicyBinding`s when evaluating policies associated with a binding.

 ### ViolationPolicy

 The `ViolationPolicy` attribute references how the _system_ should react when a constraint policy is violated.
 The values include `Ignore`, `Mediate`, and `Evict`.
+This violation policy is utilized by the descheduler.

 - `Ignore` -- indicates that the system should take no action when a policy is violated.

 - `Mediate` -- indicates that the system should attempt to bring the policy